Social media is a vital part of any business — it keeps your customers aware of you and provides a quick way to get your name out there.

 Rather than constantly watching the clock to make sure you’re posting at the right time, get a system that lets you schedule posts.
 It’s an absolute lifesaver, especially if you’re thinking about tweaking your posting times to match your audience.

 There are dozens of social media posting tools out there.
-We use Hootsuite, but there’s also Sprout Social, Buffer, SEMrush, and plenty of others.
+We use Buffer, but there’s also Sprout Social, Hootsuite, SEMrush, and plenty of others.
 Even Facebook has publishing tools to let you schedule posts.

 Once you know what your schedule is and what you want to post, start scheduling everything in for as far ahead as you can.
 And even if there’s a limit for scheduled posts, you can also put posts in your drafts.